sgothel/jaulib/README.md

 This project's canonical repositories is hosted on [Gothel Software](https://jausoft.com/cgit/jaulib.git/).

 ## Goals
-This project aims to provide general C++ collections, algorithms and utilizies inclusive utilizities for a Java JNI binding.
+This project aims to provide general C++ and Java collections, algorithms and utilities - as well as basic concepts to support a Java JNI binding.

 This project was extracted from [Direct-BT](https://jausoft.com/cgit/direct_bt.git/about/) to enable general use and enforce better encapsulation.